 3. Splurge on sauce.

-I think condiments and dressings are the most important part of making a standout grain bowl, so I always have a few things on hand so that I don't feel like I'm reinventing the wheel every time I open the fridge to make lunch.
+I think condiments and dressings are the most important part of making a standout grain bowl.
+I always have a few things on hand so that I don't feel like I'm reinventing the wheel every time I open the fridge to make lunch.
 Harissa, pesto, tahini, and preserved lemons are little pantry splurges that quickly help dress up even the most uninspired grain bowl.

 An easy peanut sauce is also great, and quick-pickled onions or radishes keep well in the fridge and add a vinegary bite and some instant brightness.